Forecasting Ionospheric Irregularities on GNSS Lines of Sight Using Dynamic Graphs with Ephemeris Conditioning: Introduction

 \section{Introduction}

 Global Navigation Satellite System (GNSS) signals propagate through the ionosphere along satellite--receiver paths, with delays proportional to the integrated electron density, or total electron content (TEC)~\cite{Pi1997}.
-Most data-driven approaches to forecasting TEC~\cite{liu2022ml,yu2024graph,turkmen2025ionobench} rely on gridded ionospheric products~\cite{HernandezPajares2011,Kry17recentGIM,Mar23recentGIMguardian}.
+Most data-driven approaches to forecasting TEC~\cite{liu2022ml,yu2024graph,turkmen2025ionobench} rely on gridded ionospheric products~\cite{HernandezPajares2011,Mar23recentGIMguardian}.
 These products provide stable representations of large-scale ionospheric behavior, but they are not direct measurements.
 Their estimates depend on model assumptions, how sparse observations are turned into grid values, and availability of input observations~\cite{Chen2020GIMAccuracy,Li2023GIMConsistency}.
 As a result, they can carry method-dependent biases, with these effects most pronounced at low latitudes and in regions with sparse observation coverage~\cite{Ren2016productbiases,Jer23bRIMs}.

 Such regions also exhibit rapid plasma density variations, forming sharp and localized structures such as equatorial plasma bubbles (EPBs)~\cite{Bhattacharyya2022EPB}.
 These irregularities disrupt radio signals through scattering and scintillation~\cite{Kintner2007}, leading to loss of lock and degraded positioning performance~\cite{Aguiar2025}.
-Forecasting such behavior is a priority for GNSS applications, but it is also challenging; such structures evolve quickly and on small spatial scales, meaning that the gridding, smoothing, and time-averaging used in map data can weaken or distort the relevant features.
+Forecasting such behavior is a priority for GNSS applications, but it is also challenging.
+These structures evolve quickly and on small spatial scales.
+As a result, the gridding, smoothing, and time-averaging used in map data can weaken or distort the relevant features.